HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/configuring_mhs_and_file_based_export.md

 ```

 ### Upload usage metrics
-The generated `{YYYY-MM-DDTHH-MM-SS UTC}usage.metrics` file should then be uploaded to the MHS portal for processing.
+The generated `{YYYY-MM-DDTHH-MM-SS UTC}usage.metrics` file should then be uploaded to the My HCLSoftware portal for processing.

-## MHS on Kubernetes vs Non-Kubernetes
+## My HCLSoftware vs FlexNet on Kubernetes

-The use cases for MHS on Kubernetes are similar to those on Flexnet.
-The integration ensures proper license validation and usage reporting.
+The use cases for My HCLSoftware in Kubernetes deployments are very similar to those for FlexNet.
+The HCL DX License Manager container has been extended to integrate with MyHCL Software in a similar way to the existing integration with FlexNet.
+This integration ensures proper entitlement validation and usage reporting.

-**License Validation**: We have integrated the MHS API with the license manager container to periodically check whether your license is still valid (typically valid for 12 months).
-A grace period is also provided, during which you will receive reminders to renew your license before it expires, ensuring that you don’t face service interruptions.
+**Entitlement Validation**: Periodically check whether the entitlement is still valid (typically valid for 12 months).
+The same grace period is also allowed, during which time reminders to renew the entitlelment before it expires will be posted in the container log.

-**User Session Reporting**: Periodically send user session reports to MHS, allowing the product team to monitor whether you are operating within the allocated package.
-These reports help assess if an upgrade to a higher-tier package is required based on the number of user sessions consumed.
+**User Session Reporting**: Periodically send user session reports to My HCLSoftware, allowing customers and HCL to monitor consumption is aligned within the allocated entitlement tier.
+These reports help assess if a change to a different usage tier is required based on the number of user sessions consumed.

 ## Accessing MyHCL Software usage reporting dashboard
 Access the ???? section of the My HCLSoftware portal to review entitlements and user session consumption reports.